What is an outdoor floor?

 Once successfully imported into cove.tool, outdoor floor objects allow users the ability to look at the Shadows, Radiation Potential, and Sunlight hours on surrounding space.
 This is especially helpful while making integrated design decisions in terms of material selection, planning landscaping strategies, outdoor programming, and more.

 Note that outdoor floors will not impact the energy results since they are not a part of the thermal envelope of a building.
-Also daylight metrics like sDA and ASE will not be ran for them since they typically receiving
+Also daylight metrics like sDA and ASE will not be ran for them since they typically are not within the building thermal envelope

-Outdoor floor objects from Revit can be exported to cove.tool for analysis through the outdoor floor view using our latest 2.4.0 plugin.
-Modelers will need to manually unhide geometry in the outdoor floor view and export the view.
+Outdoor floor objects from 3D plugins can be exported to cove.tool for analysis by including such slabs/surafces in the covetool outdoor floor view.
+Modelers will need to manually unhide geometry in the outdoor floor view.
+Review the respective plugin processes here.

 Creating an outdoor floor in drawing.tool

-While modeling a project in drawing.tool, outdoor floors can be drawn by creating a 2D object in the designated floor layer, and assigning it to the outdoor floor category by clicking on the Outdoor Floor icon as shown below:
+While modeling a project in drawing.tool, outdoor floors can be drawn by creating a 2D plane in the designated Level, and assigning it to the outdoor floor object type by clicking on the Outdoor Floor icon as shown below:

 Viewing results for outdoor floors in 3d analysis